oblinger/HookAnchorApp/Life/Diary/__Journal__.md

+### 2022-03-14 - Work Reboot
+I need to reboot the way I work, my motivations, my output, my processes

+NOW
+- To start with I will do weekly check-ins for how I am doing.
+- Progressively expand the planning I am doing & effective hours per day

+KEY CHANGES FOR A GOOD WORKDAY
+- Practice goal setting at all levels: day, week, month, quarter, task
+- Focus on each day being a good work day
+- Before starting, spend bit of time planning
+- After finishing, reflect on outcomes

+### 2022.03.00 - QJ note
 As I understand it, there are 1000+ biological-men who can run faster than the fastest biological-woman, so was imagining a future where it becomes normal for a tiny fraction (0.1% to 1%) of non-trans elite athletes to adjust their self determination specifically to BECOME a world champion.
 It would not take many folks to decided they had a bit of room in their life for a bit of ambiguity.
 The stakes would be high...  millions in advertising etc. and the gold medal title.
 And just 0.1% would be enough....

 I think both this generation and next generation know what a biological-women and self-declared-women are.
 The difference is which of these definitions is given primacy when one simply uses the term "woman."